How to Make Light Greek Moussaka

 In another saucepan, melt the butter without boiling it, over low heat.
 To add the flour, remove the pan from the heat and pour the flour while whisking vigorously with a stainless-steel whisker.
 It might look lumpy at first, but continue mixing and the lumps should dissolve.

-Return the pan to low heat, and add the hot milk gradually, whisking continuously.
-Add the spices (salt, white pepper, grated nutmeg) and stir continuously for about five minutes or until the sauce starts bubbling.
+Return the pan to low heat and gradually add the hot milk, whisking continuously.
+Add the spices (salt, white pepper, freshly ground nutmeg) and stir continuously for about five minutes or until the sauce starts bubbling.

 Remove from the heat to add the egg yolks (one at a time), stirring well.
 Return to the heat for another minute, stirring continuously.
 Add the cheese and whisk for another minute or two.